michelcalacina/match-fire-functions/README.md

 Firebase functions for KofClub project.

-Update users progress evelotution in KofClub, with this firebase backend function.
+Update users progress evolution in KofClub, with this firebase backend function.